Commodoreprime/skyrimse-linux-steam-mod-bootstraper/README.md

 * standard Linux utilities

 ## Usage
-This script can be ran at any time, the method of for when it is executed is up to you.
+The bootstrap script can be ran at any time, the method for how it is executed is up to you.

 One solution is to use the launch options in Steam to launch the script before the game launches (and after for cleanup).
-The way to do this is again up to you, my solution is to use a basic menu to wrapper launch with.
+The way to do this is again up to you.

+This repository comes with a basic startup wrapper script that'll ask if you want to load mods.
+To use modify the launch options in steam to look something like this:

+`/path/to/start.sh "%command%"`

+Any other wrapper commands or enviroment variables should go inside the quotes as well.

 ## Expectations
 This is not a mod organizer, but is, in fact, a bootstrapper.